vdarkobar/Home-Cloud/shared/ProxMoxHowTo.md

 <p align="left">
   <a href="https://github.com/vdarkobar/Home-Cloud/blob/main/shared/Proxmox.md">Back</a>
 </p>

-<a href="https://github.com/Weilbyte/PVEDiscordDark">A dark theme for the Proxmox Web UI</a>.

 Use virtio or vmware as virtual grafic card.

 Cron expression to update Proxmox every month "At 00:00, on day 1 of the month":